 It is important that we recruit the right people in all our teams.
 To ensure that we get the right person for the job we actively involve young people and parents and carers in our interview process.
 This could include and involve contributing interview questions, being on the panel and asking these questions, and working with the recruiting team to decide who is best for the job.

-If you were interested in any of these opportunities, or wanted to learn more, please contact us on email@example.com
+If you were interested in any of these opportunities, or wanted to learn more, please contact us.

 Sharing your personal story and insight

-Some parents/carers have written and shared their story and experiences to professionals to ensure that the patient journey remains at the heart of our services.
-Sometimes these stories or experiences have been postive, but sometimes these stories show us how we can improve and what we need to do to develop and better our offer.
-Some parent/carers have opted to write these expeirences down, whereas other have delivered this in person or over video chat- whatever works best for you!
+Some parents or carers have written and shared their story and experiences to professionals to ensure that the patient journey remains at the heart of our services.
+Sometimes these stories or experiences have been postive.
+Sometimes these stories show us how we can improve and what we need to do to develop and better our offer.
+Some parent or carers have opted to write these experiences down.
+Others have delivered this in person or over video chat.

 Being a member of improvement workshops alongside professionals

 It is important that however we develop our services, that we do not do this alone.
-Parents/carer have direct experience of using our service and, as such, you know what may be working well, and what is not working well.
-We therefore value the importance of partnering with parents and carers to ensure that services are co-produced and developed with those who use them.
+Parents and carers have direct experience of using our service.
+Therefore, you know what may be working well, and what is not working well.
+We value the importance of partnering with parents and carers to ensure that services are co-produced and developed with those who use them.

-We recognise that parent/carers haven't got lots of spare time on their hands, so sometimes you can get involved by completing surveys and questionnaires to ensure that their voice is getting out there.
+We recognise that parent and carers haven't got lots of spare time on their hands, so sometimes you can get involved by completing surveys and questionnaires to ensure that their voice is getting out there.